A Palace without Royals

 Scattered throughout the palace are marble reliefs with witty touches.
 Caryatids look bored with supporting cross beams.
 Cocks are fighting and Apollo tries to find a solution to their dispute.
-Icarus takes a tumble outside the bankrupt’s Court.
+Icarus takes a tumble outside the Bankrupt’s Court.
 He is surrounded by hungry rats scurrying about.
 Some of them nibble at empty coffers and unpaid bills.

 When outside again, look up!
 On the roof Atlas staggers under his burden, a 1,000-kilogram copper globe.
 What will happen if he scratches his back?

-Rototating exhibitions are held in the Royal Palace in the summer months.
+Rotating exhibitions are held in the Royal Palace in the summer months.
 Every autumn, the exhibition of the Royal Award for Modern Painting is staged in the Palace.

-Koninklijk Paleis / Royal Palace
+Address: Koninklijk Paleis / Royal Palace, Dam Square, Amsterdam

 The Royal Palace is open to visitors most days of the year unless there are royal functions.
 Check the Royal Palace website for opening days and current exhibition.